UiL-OTS-labs/psy-lib/doc/stepping-through-experiment.md

 a next step.
 The main trials of an experiment are [class@SteppingStones], [class@Loop] and [class@Trial].
 A trial is more or less a concrete kind of step.

+## Trials

+[class@Trial]s, are designed to run one trial in an experiment.
+They are, more or less a plain [class@Step], with the only exception that a Step is an abstract class whereas a Trial is a concrete class - it may be instantiated.

 ## Stepping Stones

 The entire list of steps in the experiment above may be considered as a